shallomkanyori/alx-backend-javascript/0x04-TypeScript/README.md

 - It accepts 1 arguments:
 	- `salary(either number or string)`
 - if salary is a number and less than 500 - It should return a new `Teacher`.
 Otherwise it should return a `Director`

+### Task 6
+Write a function `isDirector`:
+- it accepts `employee` as an argument
+- it will be used as a type predicate and if the employee is a director

+Write a function `executeWork`:
+- it accepts `employee` as an argument
+- if the employee is a `Director`, it will call `workDirectorTasks`
+- if the employee is a `Teacher`, it will call `workTeacherTasks`